This hilarious hokkien music video “Jiak Pa Buay” shows how storytelling is used digitally by Singapore Government (courtesy of Gov.SG YouTube)

 Courtesy of @NEAsg

-Information graphics or infographics are “graphic visual representations of information, data or knowledge intended to present complex information quickly and clearly”.
+Information graphics or infographics (learn how to do so with this guide from Venngage here) are “graphic visual representations of information, data or knowledge intended to present complex information quickly and clearly”.

 By simplifying facts, figures and processes using a visual system, they help to improve our abilities to comprehend and digest complex information.

 According to Slideshare’s blog, Infographics are more viral than presentations or documents.
-Their growth corresponds to the shift in visual social media content, catalysed by apps and platforms like Instagram, Pinterest, Vine, Meerkat and Periscope.
+Their growth corresponds to the shift in visual social media content, catalysed by apps and platforms like Instagram, Pinterest, Vine, and TikTok.

 As purveyors of abundant content covering the entire spectrum of public life, government agencies are well placed to take advantage of infographics.